-Species 2020 2021 2022 Comments Total Protein Supply 84% 85% 88% 88% of our global animal protein supply was transported less than eight hours based on total kilograms sourced of broiler chicken, heavy fowl, pork, turkey, beef, veal, eggs, and dairy.
+Species 2020 2021 2022 2023 Comments Total Protein Supply 84% 85% 88% 88% 88% of our global animal protein supply was transported less than eight hours based on total kilograms sourced of broiler chicken, heavy fowl, pork, turkey, beef, veal, eggs, and dairy.
 The remaining 12% represent animals transported greater than eight hours and animals for which transportation data was unavailable.
-Broilers 100% 99.8% 100% Chickens supplying our owned processing plants, which represents 93% of our global broiler chicken supply.
-Pork 92% 88% 91% Pigs supplying our owned processing plants, which represent 96% of our global pork supply.
-9% of pigs we processed were transported greater than eight hours due to industry disruptions.
-Turkey Not available 100% 100% Turkey sourced under contract, which represents 97% of our global turkey supply.
-In 2022, 100% of turkeys we sourced under contract were transported less than eight hours.
-Other Species Not available Not available Not available Data for heavy fowl, beef, and veal are not available.
+Broilers 100% 99.8% 100% 100% Chickens supplying our owned processing plants, which represents 96% of our global broiler chicken supply.
+In 2023, 93% of our global broiler chicken supply was transported less than four hours.
+Pork 92% 88% 91% 94% Pigs supplying our owned processing plants, which represent 92% of our global pork supply.
+Turkey Not available 100% 100% 100% Turkey sourced under contract, which represents 97% of our global turkey supply.
+In 2023, 97% of our total global turkey supply was transported less than four hours.
+Other Species Not available Not available Not available Not available Data for heavy fowl, beef, and veal are not available.